Which is the best over 50s life insurance?

 The money can be used for whatever you wish.
 Most people use it to cover funeral expenses, pay off debt, or simply leave a little for their family.
 Remember though, that you won’t be around when the money is paid out, so consider getting a will in place if you haven't already done so.
 You can read our article How to sort your will in 10 minutes

-Would I be better off getting normal life insurance?
+Would I be better off getting level term life insurance?

 In some circumstances yes.
 Over 50s life insurance serves a specific purpose.
 It makes life insurance affordable for people who may well have been unable to afford traditional life insurance or perhaps may have been rejected altogether.
 If you are unsure which is best for you then we would recommend that you get a quote for both.
 Often those in their early 50’s and 60’s, in good health and no family medical history will be better off buying life insurance, rather than over 50s life insurance.
 Read our article on life insurance, where we explain the cover in more detail and let you know how to get the best value quotes.